arbaz93/unsplashbox/README.md

 ## Acknowledgements

 - [Unsplash](https://unsplash.com) for providing the API and high-quality images
-- All contributors and users for their support
+- DevChallages for providing design